SergiusTheBest/exceptxx/README.md

 |[Win32](samples/Win32)||

 # License
-ExceptXX is licensed under the [MPL version 2.0](http://mozilla.org/MPL/2.0/).
+ExceptXX is licensed under the [MIT license](https://choosealicense.com/licenses/mit).
 You can freely use it in your commercial or opensource software.

 # Version history